Love’s Labour’s Lost

 Company Stage Manager

 Bethany trained at the Royal Central School of Speech and Drama and has worked on a range of plays and musicals across the UK.
 Her theatre credits include Blood Brothers (Bill Kenwright Limited), Never Let Me Go & Glass Menagerie (Rose Theatre), Kin (Factory Playhouse Productions), Quiet Rebels (Vital Xposure) and Soon & Pilot (Eclipse Theatre) at Edinburgh Fringe festival.
-This is Bethany’s third year with Shakespeare in the Squares.
+This is Bethany’s fourth year with Shakespeare in the Squares.

 Helen Parkin-Moore